NEW ERA OF MOBILE ENERGY

 Who’s Already Buying Autonomous Energy — and Why It Matters

 1. The market already exists — and it’s highly diversified.
-Military, telecom, healthcare, logistics, emergency services, even private consumers — this isn’t theory, it’s real demand across real sectors.
+Military, telecom, healthcare, logistics, emergency services, and eventually private consumers — this isn’t theory, it’s real demand across real sectors.

 2. This is demand confirmation, not a hypothesis.
 Investors often ask: “Who actually needs this?” — the answer is clear: anyone who can’t rely on the grid or fuel.